Lamb Shift in Light Muonic Atoms - Revisited

 For $^3$He one finds the transition energies in meV in Table \ref{tab:Total-He3}.
 Also here the main vacuum polarization contributions are given for a point nucleus, using the Dirac equation with reduced mass.

-From Table\,\ref{tab:coeff} in Appendix~B, the finite size corrections for $^3$He can be parametrized as \mbox{$-103.508(5) \langle r^2 \rangle \,+\,0.3860 \langle r^3 \rangle_{(2)}$.} where energies are in meV and radii in fm.
+The value of the term for "VP iterations" given here differs from the value of 1.4\,meV calculated by Rinker \cite{RMP}.
+From Table\,\ref{tab:coeff} in Appendix~B, the finite size corrections for $^3$He can be parametrized as \mbox{$-103.507(5) \langle r^2 \rangle \,+\,0.3860 \langle r^3 \rangle_{(2)}$.} where energies are in meV and radii in fm.
 The second term can be approximated by $1.35(4) (\langle r^2 \rangle)^{3/2}$.
-This gives a total value of 1648.402$\pm$1.3-400.075$\pm$3.67+0.015+10.258$\pm$0.305\,=\,1258.600$\pm$1.5\,meV.
+This gives a total value of (1644.9169$\pm$0.6-103.507(5)$\langle r^2 \rangle\,+\,0.3860\langle r^3 \rangle_{(2)}$ +4.9$\pm$1.0)\,meV.
 Here the estimated uncertainty does not include the uncertainty in the radius, but only the uncertainty in the coefficient of the Zemach moment and the nuclear polarization.
 This agrees quite well with a previous calculation \cite{BorieHe3}, which was considerably less precise, when the change in the contribution due the more recent measured radius is taken into account.